zhengjunyao-work/arc24/docs/modeling/Iteration_26_dawn_of_omni_arc.md

 - Applying data augmentation to the source code might be more difficult than I believe.
 For example on `task_007bbfb7` there are some axis used that should not change.
 However `task_0520fde` uses axis and should be changed if there are rotations.
 Maybe I can solve it simply by adding some special comments that will be removed afterwards.
 - Some implementations like `task_05269061` are hard to modify for geometric augmentation

+### Specification

+I want to write a python library that generates Abstraction and Reasoning Corpus (ARC) tasks.
+A task will have some input grids, the python code that does the transformation of the task and some output grids.
+Given this data a model could learn to generate the code given the inputs and the outputs.

+This are the main ideas behind the library:

+- **Focus on running code**.
+At first I thought about writing pseudocode and using non-implemented functions.
+  But now I realize that the greatest value from this approach is being able solve the tasks using python code.
+Thus I need running code.
+Moreover having running code enables to do automated testing, and we don't have to deal with data augmentation issues.
+The data augmentation will be applied just to the inputs, not to the function.
+- **As many different tasks as possible**.
+Experiments suggest that is better to have many different tasks than to have many samples from the same task.
+- **High quality tested code**.
+Having clean code with the right level of abstraction will be crucial to be agile and speedup the writing of new tasks.
+Using automated tests will enable refactoring and agile development.
+- **Small but flexible domain specific language**.
+This is much easier to maintain and expand that having a ton of specific functions.
+Moreover it will be easier to learn for the model if the number of primitive functions is small.

+#### Task components

+A task will always have the following components:

+- Input grids
+- Output grids
+- Code

+There are infinite ways to implement the task generator, but the output should follow the definition above.

+The tasks are implemented using python dict.
+The grids are lists and the code will simply be a string.

+#### Implementation requirements

+The input grids for a task could come from an already created dataset, or there could be a function that generates new input grids.
+When defining/implementing a new task we should specify what the input is.

+The input grids might undergo some data augmentation until they become the final inputs for the task.
+This should also be specified when defining the task.
+This is more likely to happen when we are not using a generator function, if the inputs come from a dataset using data augmentation will increase the variability of the samples.

+There might be some python function that implements the core task, but we can create new tasks by composing multiple tasks.
+This should be specified when defining the task, some kind of pipeline of functions.
+But to train the model we need to have all the code combined in a single function.
+So we need some method to take a pipeline of functions and create a single function with all the code from those functions.
+Ideally we could create multiple tasks very fast by specifying some core task and listing all the possible tasks that could be used to compose new tasks.

+There would be some task register where I store all the created tasks, that can be used later to generate training data.

+Internally I will work with numpy arrays, that makes the code easier.
+A wrapper will convert the list to array at start and viceversa at the end.

+### New repo

+I have decided that I have to create a new repo to host all the code to generate tasks with code.
+A good name for the repo would be omni-arc, since it will enable the training of the omni-arc models.

 ## Results

 ## Conclusion